torvalds/linux/Documentation/RCU/rcu.rst

   Yes, it is.
 There are several known patents related to RCU, search for the string "Patent" in Documentation/RCU/RTFP.txt to find them.
-  Of these, one was allowed to lapse by the assignee, and the others have been contributed to the Linux kernel under GPL.
+  Of these, one was allowed to lapse by the assignee, and the others have been contributed to the GNU/Linux kernel under GPL.
   Many (but not all) have long since expired.
   There are now also LGPL implementations of user-level RCU available (https://liburcu.org/).